How can I reuse or recycle … breakfast cereal boxes?

-Most of our favourite cereals come in bags within boxes so we’re left with a lot of rubbish at the end of each pack.
+Most of our favourite cereals come in plastic bags within glossy-printed cardboard boxes so we’re left with a lot of rubbish at the end of each pack.

-So any suggestions for thinner cereal box card or the boxes as a whole?
+Any reusing or recycling for the card sides or the boxes as a whole?

 (Photo by simbncn)